 Pascal Welzen (Stein, 1990) received his MSc in Molecular Chemistry from Radboud University in 2016.
 During his Master traineeship he worked on the chemical synthesis of the MS2 viral capsid protein by solid phase peptide synthesis and native chemical ligation at the group of Jan van Hest (Radboud University).
 Before starting his Master education Pascal did his Bachelor internship at the TNO Eindhoven conducting research on self-healing thermos reversible bio based coatings.
-At the moment he is working as a PhD student on polymer assemblies for antigen display.
+At the moment he is working as a PhD student on polymer assemblies for antigen display at the Bio-organic Chemistry department (Jan van Hest) based at the Eindhoven University of Technology (TU/e).